-Chandan Shetty & Niveditha Gowda Wedding Pictures Out: The Duo Make Perfect Couple
+Chandan Shetty & Niveditha Gowda Wedding Pictures Are Out!
+The Couple Look Picture Perfect

 Ex-Bigg Boss contestants Niveditha Gowda and Chandan Shetty, who hosted a lavish wedding reception yesterday (February 25), tied the knot today in the presence of their family members and friends.
 The wedding was held in Spectra Convention Hall which is on Hunsur Road, Mysore.

-The wedding apparently took place as per Hindu custom.
+The wedding, apparently took place as per Hindu customs.
 The rapper was seen in a silk veshti (dhoti) and donned a turban (pheta).
-Niveditha looked like a doll in a pink-coloured silk sari traditional temple jewellery.
+Niveditha looked like a doll in a pink silk sari and traditional temple jewellery.

 (Image source: Theweddingshotsco)